What is the Difference Between FPI and FDI?

 Here are the key differences between FDI and FPI:

-Feature FDI FPI
+Feature FPI FDI

 Conclusion